 Corn is defined as a hard and thickened skin that can occur on the top, between, and the tip of the toes.
 The callus is also same in nature but they are larger in size and occurs across the ball of the foot.
 Corns and calluses generally occur due to repeated friction and pressure.

-When the amount of friction or pressure is low over the long period, it causes corns and calluses but when this pressure is in large amount, it causes blisters and sores.
+When the amount of friction or pressure is low over a long period, it causes corns and calluses but when this pressure is in large amount, it causes blisters and sores.
 People who have certain deformities in the foot are at high risk of suffering from corns and calluses.

 Some of the points you should remember while buying shoes: